Song of the Day:

 4.)
 Right Thoughts, Right Words, Right Action (2013)

 Similar to Tonight, RTRWRA, focused highly on a dance-oriented style, but its a back to the basics kind of album; dance rock emphasized by one heavy riff.
 From the beginning of the record, you can hear the band craving another “Take Me Out” – every song ranging from “Right Action” to “Bullet” sounds like a worthy single, waiting to crack the Billboard charts.
 It’s a celebratory album with a lot of swagger.
 “Evil Eye” creates an edgy vibe and has grooves nostalgic to the Clash’s London Calling (1979).
 “Love Illumination” has a classic guitar riff, which could’ve been a huge glam rock hit in the seventies.
 “Stand on the Horizon” includes a choppy Talking Heads-esque guitar riff, with an uplifting groovy bassline.
 “Bullet” is a classic post-punk Franz track, which could’ve fit really well on the first two albums.
 The later tracks are completely different in style.
 They switch out the heavy guitar riffs with some keyboards and synths.
 The noticeable blend of this arrangement is on the standout “Treason!
-Animals,” which sounds like Queens of the Stone Age mixed with disco.
+Animals,” which sounds like if Queens of the Stone Age flirted with disco.
 Kaprano’s vocals are sinister, as he sings “I’m in love with a narcissist, I’m in love with my nemesis.”
 On the final track, “Goodbye Lovers and Friends” you’re hit with a gloomy fast-paced rhythm section, similar to Fleetwood Mac’s “Tusk.”
 It includes Kapranos declaring in the final seconds, “But this really is the end” – a perfect closer to an astounding comeback record.
 RTRWRA proved rock music was still prominent in 2013.